opticgroup/icmesh/README.md

    Messages promoting commercial sales, advertisements, or spam are not permitted.
 Let's keep the network free of unwanted promotions.

 6. 🪪 **Legal Placement of Routers & Nodes**:
    Place routers in areas with federal, state, city, goverment, property owner permission.
 It's good practice to keep e-mail permission in your files.
-Avoid "rougue" installations to maintain **TCMESH** as a leading mesh network with good relationships to keep network placement safe.
+Avoid "rougue" installations to maintain **ICMESH** as a leading mesh network with good relationships to keep network placement safe.

-Together, we can maintain a respectful, safe, and enjoyable space on **TCMESH**! 🤝🌐
+Together, we can maintain a respectful, safe, and enjoyable space on **ICMESH**! 🤝🌐

 ---
 | Links 📎 | | |